How To Interface an I2C EEPROM With STM32

 Sometimes, when working with hardware, it’s necessary to examine what’s going on at the signal level.
 This makes troubleshooting hard-to-catch bugs a breeze.

-That’s why, to monitor the I2C Bus activity, I got myself a cheap 24MHz 8-Channel Logic Analyzer which is compatible with the free open-source Sigrok Pulse View software.
+That’s why, to monitor the I2C Bus activity, I got myself an affordable 24MHz 8-Channel Logic Analyzer like the one below which is compatible with the free open-source Sigrok Pulse View logic analyzer software.

 Using Pulse View and the Logic Analyzer I monitored the I2C bus during the write/read operations that we performed in the code example above and captured the 2 screenshots below.